monero-ecosystem/Monero-Crypto-Lock/browser-extensions/README.md

 Chrome browser for secure authentication over the Internet using a Monero wallet without having to use usernames and passwords.
 While this is not a pattern for securing anonymity, it does provide an approach to secure authentication without users having to remember usernames and passwords.

+# Dependencies
+You will need to have monero-wallet-rpc running and available via one of your local ports.
+The monero-wallet-rpc will need to be able to connect to a running instance of monerod.

+If your only using monerod and monero-wallet-rpc for authentication purposes, it is recommended that you start monerod with the --offline parameter.
+Then you will not need to deal with managing an updated blockchain.
+It is also recommended that you use a new (empty) wallet for authentication usage.
+Create a new wallet and do not place any XMR in that wallet.